Search features

 es Email Email More info More Info

 ART 111.
 INTRODUCTION TO SCULPTURE.
 This is an introductory studio class designed to expose students to a variety of sculptural processes and materials used to produce 3D art.
-Semester course, three hours.
+Three hours.

 a section of the INTRODUCTION TO SCULPTURE course in Art - ART